 python2.7 -c 'import matplotlib; print matplotlib.__version__, matplotlib.__file__'

 (Python 3.4).
 You should see something like this:

 where 1.4.0 is the matplotlib version you just installed, and the path following depends on whether you are using Python.org Python, Homebrew or Macports.
 If you see another version, or you get an error like this:

 Traceback (most recent call last): File "<string>", line 1, in <module> ImportError: No module named matplotlib

-If you have already installed python, you can use one of the matplotlib binary installers for windows – you can get these from the download site.
-Choose the files that match your version of python (eg py2.7 if you installed Python 2.7) which have the exe extension.
-If you haven’t already installed python, you can get the official version from the python web site.
+If you have already installed Python and numpy, you can use one of the matplotlib binary installers for windows – you can get these from the download site.
+Chose the files with an .exe extension that match your version of Python (eg py2.7 if you installed Python 2.7).
+If you haven’t already installed Python, you can get the official version from the Python web site.